NXTnet/android_device_samsung_coreprimelte-common/README.md

-Copyright 2015 - The CyanogenMod Project

 Device configuration for Samsung Galaxy Core Prime LTE (Qualcomm variants)

 ### Copyright

- Copyright (C) 2014 The CyanogenMod Project
+ Copyright (C) 2015 The CyanogenMod Project

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.